Cost per unit of electricity generated by solar modules

-For starters, the initial investment in solar panels and associated infrastructure influences the cost.
-However, dropping solar panel prices, technological advances, and government subsidies are lowering these initial costs.
+For starters, the installation cost of solar panels and associated infrastructure influences the cost.
+However, dropping solar panel cost per watt, technological advances, and government subsidies are lowering these initial costs.

 Secondly, as compared to traditional power sources, the operational and maintenance costs of solar energy are negligible.
 This results in lower expenses during the panel’s lifetime, which contributes to a lower cost per unit.